rjones-lf/iroha/docs/source/getting_started/index.rst

   ``iroha``
 - with ``$(pwd)/iroha/example:/opt/iroha_data \`` we add a folder containing
   our prepared configuration to a docker container into ``/opt/iroha_data``.
-- ``-v blockstore:/tmp/block_store \`` adds a persistent block storage wich we created before to a container, so our blocks won't be lost after we stop the container
+- ``-v blockstore:/tmp/block_store \`` adds a persistent block storage which we created before to a container, so our blocks won't be lost after we stop the container
 - ``--network=iroha-network \`` adds our container to previously created
   ``iroha-network``, so Iroha and Postgres could see each other.
 - ``--entrypoint=/bin/bash \`` Because ``hyperledger/iroha-docker`` has
-  custom script which runs after starting the container, we want to override it so we can start Iroha Daemon manualy.
+  custom script which runs after starting the container, we want to override it so we can start Iroha Daemon manually.
 - ``hyperledger/iroha-docker:develop`` is the image which has the ``develop`` branch.